bennokr/makeprov/docs/provenance.md

 ## Environment capture

 If the calling project is installed as a Python distribution, the library captures the package name, version, and dependencies as part of the provenance.
 This information is attached as a collection entity linked to the generating activity.
+The environment identifier is derived from a hash of the package metadata (name, version, dependencies) rather than the run timestamp, so multiple runs with the same environment share a stable ``env-<hash>`` IRI.
+When provenance documents are merged, the environment entity is deduplicated so only one copy is emitted in the combined graph.

 ## Result graphs